dbuentello/mapmyfitness-php-sdk/README.md

 Overview
 --------------------

-This is a basic php sdk for MapMyFitness, it currently uses oauth 1 and has the follow supported api calls.
+This is a basic php sdk for MapMyFitness, it currently uses oauth 1 and has the following supported api calls.

 Visit www.mapmyapi.com